Diagnostic Medical Sonography: Applying for Professional Curriculum

 - Applicants who are not accepted into the program may re-apply the following year.

 Applications are submitted through an Education Coordinator at each affiliate college/university.
-Each affiliate collects the application materials which it then forwards to UW Hospital and Clinics School of Diagnostic Medical Sonography.
+Each affiliate collects the application materials which it then forwards to UW Hospitals and Clinics School of Diagnostic Medical Sonography.

 Submit application materials to the appropriate contact at your university affiliate by the following deadlines: